algos-soft/people/README.md

+The application creates a H2 datafile in ~/people/

+Highlighting complexities you have to cover:

+Since lookups by email are required, an index on the email field has been added Person.class -> @Table(indexes = @Index(columnList = "email"))

 # People

 This is an example project that can be used as a starting point to create your own Vaadin application with Spring Boot.